mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Every time you spend money, it costs you 4x as much.
 For example, suppose the multiple for your business is about 3x.
 If your SDE is $100k, you can sell for $300k.

 Now imagine you decided to give one of your employees a $10k bonus.
 Now your SDE is $90k, so your sale price is $270k.
-So to give the employee the $10k bonus, it costs you $40k.
+So to give the employee the $10k bonus, it costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.

+It's not just bonuses.
+It's everything you buy.
+If you need to buy someone a new laptop, that $1k laptop now costs $4k.

 ### Optimizing for SDE sucks